huaweicloud/terraform-provider-huaweicloud/docs/data-sources/networking_secgroup.md

 ## Argument Reference

-* `region` - (Optional, String) The region in which to obtain the V2 Neutron client.
+* `region` - (Optional, String) Specifies the region in which to obtain the security group.
-  A Neutron client is needed to retrieve security groups ids.
-If omitted, the `region` argument of the provider is used.
+  If omitted, the provider-level region will be used.

-* `secgroup_id` - (Optional, String) The ID of the security group.
+* `secgroup_id` - (Optional, String) Specifiest he ID of the security group.

-* `name` - (Optional, String) The name of the security group.
+* `name` - (Optional, String) Specifies the name of the security group.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - Specifies a data source ID in UUID format.
+* `id` - The data source ID in UUID format.

 * `description`- The description of the security group.